In this article...

 - Injuries not resulting from the incident while "on the job."

 - Injuries resulting from employee violation of company codes, policies, rules, etc

 - Injuries that occur while driving to or from work

 Reporting an Injury for Workers' Compensation in Illinois

 What is the Deadline to Report an Injury for Workers' Comp in Illinois?

-When an employee is injured at work, or during a work-related activity, they should notify the employer as soon as possible.
-Most employers have an employee specifically for such instances - i.e., supervisor, managers, human resources department.
+When an employee is injured at work or during a work-related activity, they should notify the employer as soon as possible.
+Most employers have an employee specifically for such instances - i.e., supervisor, managers, or human resources department.
 It is best to provide a detailed accounting of the incident.
 Employees must provide their employer with written notice of the injury within forty-five (45) days of the incident to preserve their claim.
-If an employee waits to provide notice of an injury to just before, or after, forty-five (days), they run the risk of missing out on any workers' compensation benefits.
+If an employee waits to provide notice of an injury just before or after forty-five (days), they run the risk of missing out on any workers' compensation benefits.

 Note that certain exceptions apply to the timeliness of notice to one's employer.
-In cases involving exposure of radiation, an employee has ninety (90) days after being exposed, or suspecting that one was exposed, to excessive radiation to report the incident to an employer.
+In cases involving exposure to radiation, an employee has ninety (90) days after being exposed or suspecting that one was exposed to excessive radiation to report the incident to an employer.
 Another exception to the timeliness of notice regards job-related diseases.
 Employees should report job-related diseases as soon as they become aware of the condition.